-On Monday I participated in a blog link-up called #bestrun.
-I, and many other bloggers, wrote about our best, recent run.
+A while back, I participated in a blog link-up called #bestrun.
+I, and many other bloggers wrote about our best, recent run.
 It was a pretty simple choice for me, especially after my training runs in the current week were definitely not my best.
 But, it got me to thinking.
 How about my worst run?
 Out of the thousands of miles I’ve logged in the past 20 years could one specific run claim that title?
 Well, it was no contest.
 It was over 11 years ago, but it still stands out as my worst, ugliest, slowest, most difficult run ever.
 Ironically, it was on almost exactly the same route as last week’s best run.

 There is, of course, a back story.